Lifting Medicare's Annual Limits On Physical Therapy Helps Ease Patients' Pain

 The Affordable Care Act had called for the patient's share of drug costs in this "doughnut hole" gap to be narrowed to 25 percent by 2020; the budget deal moved that adjustment earlier, to 2019.

 Much of the drug cost will be shouldered by pharmaceutical companies.
-And those payments by drug makers will count as money paid by patients, which will help Medicare patients progress to the far side of the doughnut hole gap more quickly, according to Caroline Pearson, senior vice president at Avalere Health, a research firm.
+And those payments by drugmakers will count as money paid by patients, which will help Medicare patients progress to the far side of the doughnut hole gap more quickly, according to Caroline Pearson, senior vice president at Avalere Health, a research firm.

 The deal could have an added attraction.
 "Premiums will come down because the drug plans are not being required to cover as much as they used to," Pearson adds.